PrimeTimeTran/next-blog/data/blog/SQL Server Setup.md

 ## Intro

-How to setup dev DB in .NET world.
-SQL Server is the preferrred
+Because SQL Server is the preferred DB in the .NET world here's a quick walk through of how to set it up and ensure it's working properly.

 Use [Docker SQL Server](https://github.com/microsoft/mssql-docker/issues/668)